JohnByrneJames/SpartaGlobalRepo/Notes/Day2_Training.md

 of losing focus.
 * Dedicated space can help get an individual into a routine and keep them focused

+**7 Habits of Effective people** in and our of the workplace

+1. Be proactive
+2. Begin with the end in mind
+3. put first things first
+4. think win-win
+5. seek first to understand then be understood
+6. synergize (Allow for synergy)
+7. Sharpen the saw

 ___
 > 14:15 AM - Communication 1 Continued... **[Afternoon]**